The Best Shimoga Trip Plan and Travel Guide for 2024

 As we moved along to the next stop, which was Mandagadde Bird Sanctuary, the Sakrebailu road hugged the river Tunga for most of the journey and the views at some of the places were breath-taking.

-There is another highly rated tourist spot along the route itself – Sakrebailu Elephant Camp but we had decided to give it a miss simply because the elephants there are kept in captivity – bound in chains and tourists are allowed to bathe and ride them.
-My point is if you chain animals to bemuse tourists and you should call it a circus rather than an elephant sanctuary.
+There is another highly rated tourist spot along the route itself – Sakrebailu Elephant Camp but we had decided to give it a miss.

 Coming to the Mandagadde bird sanctuary was a different experience in the sense that in India, most national parks and sanctuaries are drive-throughs and you’d have to be lucky to spot the birds without binoculars.

-This, however, was a tree-house that offered a fantastic viewpoint of the island in the middle of the river which has a couple of trees where hundreds of birds assemble.
+This, however, was a tree-house that offered a fantastic viewpoint of the island in the middle of the river where a variety of avians gather.
 The species mainly include cranes, egrets, and cormorants and make a picture-perfect scene under the clear sky.

 Trek to Kavaledurga